-Eighth Algorithmic Number Theory Symposium ANTS-VIII
+8th Algorithmic Number Theory Symposium

 Since their inception in 1994, the bi-annual ANTS meetings have become the premier international forum for the presentation of new research in computational number theory.
 They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, algebraic geometry, finite fields, and cryptography.

-by Juliana Belding (University of Maryland), Reinier Bröker (Microsoft Research), Andreas Enge (Ecole Polytechnique) and Kristin Lauter (Microsoft Research)
+Computing Hilbert Class Polynomials by Juliana Belding (University of Maryland), Reinier Bröker (Microsoft Research), Andreas Enge (Ecole Polytechnique) and Kristin Lauter (Microsoft Research)

-by Kevin Doerksen (Simon Fraser University)
+Genus 2 Curves With Split Jacobians by Kevin Doerksen (Simon Fraser University)

 The Ninth Algorithmic Number Theory Symposium (ANTS-IX) will take place July 19-23, 2010 at INRIA Nancy Grand Est (LORIA) in Nancy, France.